gitpod-io/gitpod-docs/doc/52_Tips_and_Tricks.md

 ## Command Palette

-The _command palette_ is the center for a keyboard-centric interaction, as well as for looking up available commands and key bindings.
+The _command palette_ is the core of a keyboard-centric interaction, and can be also useful for looking up available commands and key bindings.
 It is available through the following two keyboard shortcuts:
   - <kbd>F1</kbd>
   - <kbd>Ctrl+Shift+P</kbd> (<kbd>⌘+Shift+P</kbd> on macOS)